Hull derby: History

-The two sides competed in the 1979–80 Challenge Cup Final at Wembley, which saw a Hull KR victory with a scoreline of 10–5 to mark their first and only Challenge Cup.
+The two sides competed in the 1979–80 Challenge Cup Final at Wembley, which saw a Hull KR victory with a scoreline of 10–5 to mark their first Challenge Cup.
 Hull FC had won the cup once prior to then but never at Wembley, which became a source of ridicule for Rovers fans.
 The Black and Whites have since won the cup 4 times including twice at Wembley, most recently in 2017.

 Ahead of the formation of the Super League in 1996, a merger proposal was rejected along with several others which would have seen both teams merge to form one club called Humberside.
 The merger proposal was intended to form higher-quality teams ahead of the new competition.
 Hull F.C. were first promoted to the Super League in its third season in 1998, whilst Hull KR gained their first season in the competition in 2007, with the two clubs then playing their first derby in 13 years.
 Hull F.C. have never been relegated from the Super League since their initial promotion, whereas Hull KR spent one season in the Championship in 2017.

+The 2025 Challenge Cup quarter final derby was the first cup derby in 39 years, attracting an attendance of 20,226 to the MKM Stadium, the largest Challenge Cup quarter final attendance since a fixture between Leeds and Widnes in the 1989 Challenge Cup attracted over 29,000 fans to the Headingley Rugby Stadium.
+Hull KR won the fixture with a scoreline of 32–16, knocking Hull F.C. out of the cup and ensuring their place in the semi finals.
+They would go on to win the final against the Warrington Wolves - their first major trophy in 40 years.